iot-bus/iot-bus.github.io/docs/source/getting-started/iot-bus-getting-started.rst

 So if you are already familiar with python that's a great way to leverage the IoT-Bus system.
 We'll show you later in this section how to get started with it.

-moddable
+Moddable
 --------

 Javascript is another great alternative.
 It's not only used in front-end code, there are dedicated servers for it and a whole development infrastructure that has sprung up around it.
-And moddable is the company that just "does javascript right'.
+And Moddable is the company that just "does javascript right'.
 We'll show you later in this section how to get started with it.

 MicroBlocks
 ------------